ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
 Contoso will define segments using the Department attribute in Azure Active Directory, as shown in the following examples:

-`New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`
+`New-OrganizationSegment -Name "HRSeg" -UserGroupFilter "Department -eq 'HR'"`

-`New-OrganizationSegment -Name "Sales" -UserGroupFilter "Department -eq 'Sales'"`
+`New-OrganizationSegment -Name "SalesSeg" -UserGroupFilter "Department -eq 'Sales'"`

-`New-OrganizationSegment -Name "Marketing" -UserGroupFilter "Department -eq 'Marketing'"`
+`New-OrganizationSegment -Name "MarketingSeg" -UserGroupFilter "Department -eq 'Marketing'"`

-`New-OrganizationSegment -Name "Research" -UserGroupFilter "Department -eq 'Research'"`
+`New-OrganizationSegment -Name "ResearchSeg" -UserGroupFilter "Department -eq 'Research'"`

-`New-OrganizationSegment -Name "Manufacturing" -UserGroupFilter "Department -eq 'Manufacturing'"`
+`New-OrganizationSegment -Name "ManufacturingSeg" -UserGroupFilter "Department -eq 'Manufacturing'"`

 After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.